skandyx/BotPYV4/README.md

     -   `Virtual`: 100% simulation.
 Safe for testing and strategy optimization.
     -   `Real (Paper)`: Uses real Binance API keys for a live data feed but **simulates** trades without risking capital.
 The perfect final test.
     -   `Real (Live)`: Executes trades with real funds on your Binance account.
+-   **Hybrid Strategy Engine**: The bot is truly market-agnostic.
+It simultaneously scans for two distinct types of high-probability setups on every pair: "Precision" (Squeeze 🎯) for calm-before-the-storm scenarios, and "Momentum" (Impulse 🔥) for explosive breakouts.
 -   **Dynamic Adaptive Profiles**: Instead of a static configuration, the bot can operate as a "Tactical Chameleon".
 When enabled, it analyzes the market's volatility and trend strength for each specific trade and automatically selects the most effective management profile: "Sniper", "Scalper", or "Volatility Hunter".
--   **Precision "Macro-Micro" Strategy**: Implements a powerful multi-stage strategy that combines long-term trend analysis with precision 1-minute entry triggers to capture explosive breakouts.
 -   **Live Dashboard**: Offers an at-a-glance overview of key performance indicators (KPIs) such as balance, open positions, total Profit & Loss (P&L), and win rate.
--   **Real-time Market Scanner**: Displays the results of the market analysis, showing pairs that are potential trade candidates, including ADX and ATR% data used by the adaptive logic.
+-   **Real-time Market Scanner**: Displays the results of the market analysis, showing pairs with active trade signals (🎯 or 🔥), including ADX and ATR% data used by the adaptive logic.
--   **Detailed Trade History**: Provides a complete log of all past trades with powerful sorting, filtering, and data export (CSV) capabilities.
+-   **Detailed Trade History**: Provides a complete log of all past trades with powerful sorting, filtering, and data export (CSV) capabilities, now including strategy type for performance analysis.
 -   **Fully Configurable**: Every parameter of the strategy is easily adjustable through a dedicated settings page with helpful tooltips.

 ---